tingerrr/subpar/examples/example.typ

   caption: [A figure composed of two subfigures.],
 ) <full>

-Above in @full, we see a a figure which is composed of 2 other figures, namely @a and @b.
+Above in @full, we see a figure which is composed of 2 other figures, namely @a and @b.